 REPRESENTING MORGANTOWN’S RESIDENTS SINCE 1952

 Whether you and your spouse choose to separate informally, file legal separation paperwork, or get a divorce, Angotti & Straface in Morgantown will provide the competent legal guidance required to assist you as you move through the entire process.
-Couples who later decide to pursue a divorce after limited divorce may refer back to the limited divorce paperwork to use as a framework to use for the final divorce decree.
+Couples who later decide to pursue a divorce after legal separation may refer back to the legal separation paperwork to use as a framework to use for the final divorce decree.
 Call Angotti & Straface to schedule a complimentary initial appointment to discuss your situation at: (304) 292-4381.